flimonliquor-prog/Flos-Bar/README.md

-Welcome to my Bar, and enjoy the evening.
+Welcome to my bar, and enjoy the evening.